-Four assessments of various taping related psychomotor skills will be administered throughout the semester.
+Assessments of various taping related psychomotor skills will be administered the last week of the course.
 The skills practiced in class will be assessed in a practical examination format.
 This is a real time examination that will require the student to demonstrate various taping techniques.
 Students will be randomly scheduled for testing.